-The HPO reports to the Minister of Community, Aboriginal and Women's Services and is governed by a seven-member Board of Directors appointed by the Lieutenant Governor in Council.
+The HPO reports to the Minister of Forests and Range and is governed by a seven-member Board of Directors appointed by the Lieutenant Governor in Council.
 The mandate of the HPO Board is to approve long-term strategies consistent with the shareholder's objectives and monitor the management of the HPO.